Mrbeekon/Brew-iOS/README.md

 4. To delete the brew swipe to the left to show the delete button
 5. To see more info tap the brew item
 6. To set a reminder tap alerts
-7. select a time and date and start the notification
+7. Select a time and date and start the notification
 8. Then tap set
 9. To remove the reminder tap alerts
-10. toggle start notificatio to off and tap set
+10. Toggle start notificatio to off and tap set
 11. To add a reaiding tap readings
 12. Then press add
 13. Enter the reading details and tap add